 where ${\bf w}$ is the vector of model parameters learning during training. }

-A probabilistic model in fact estimates the probability that a user generates the observed features in the most recent time window of length $\Delta$.
-The sum of the predicted probabilities is always 1:

 At testing time, the model is applied at time $t$ to the most recent observation window (i.e., features $F(t,\Delta)$ extracted during time interval $[t-\Delta,t]$) and generates an authentication score $A^t_i$ for each user $U_i \in \users$.
 We experiment with multiple ML classification algorithms, including Logistic Regression, Random Forest, and Gradient Boosting that fit our framework very well.
-The most challenging issue in our design is to create appropriate feature representations that capture user behavior over the recent time window and can be used to effectively differentiate multiple users with high confidence.
-We discuss multiple feature representations next.
+The most challenging issue in our design is to create appropriate feature representations that capture user behavior over the recent time window and can be used to effectively differentiate between multiple users with high confidence.